Home Tags Building

 Michelle and I send our warmest wishes to all those celebrating Hanukkah around the world.

 Certain activities – such as building, tying, weaving, writing, dyeing and sewing – are not prohibited on Shabbat unless they are made to last.
 For example, one may tie a knot that is not tied in a professional manner and will be untied within seven days, such as shoelaces or the ribbon around the Torah scroll, on Shabbat afternoon.
 So too a safety pin may be used on Shabbat since it is not a form of permanent sewing.
-Similarly, writing or painting with fluid that fades away, or writing on a substance that does not retain script, is not a melachah in the Torah sense of the term (melachah de’oreita), though it is rabbinically prohibited (melachah derabbanan).

 While it is not known precisely when Jews first settled in Baltimore, we do know that five Jewish men and their families settled there during the 1770s.
 However, it was not until the autumn of 1829 that Baltimore Hebrew Congregation, whose Hebrew name was Nidchei Yisroel (Dispersed of Israel), was founded.
 This was the only Jewish congregation in the state of Maryland at the time, and it was referred to by many as the “Stadt Shul.”

 No one seemed to be in charge of the movements of the Sudanese workers.

 8:52 AM There are 3 confirmed dead in the rocket strike in Kiryat Melachi, and a baby is injured, in moderate condition.
 The rocket hit...